Examples¶

 Building and Running¶

-# Build the shared library and run all 23 language bindings
+# Build the shared library and run the standard language bindings

 make test-so-bindings